nsckir/groceries-classification/README.md

   ...
 ```

-Now you can run `src/slim/datasets/convert_scoodit_178.py` to convert the raw data to TFRecord format
+Go to `src/slim/datasets` and run `convert_scoodit_178.py` to convert the raw data to TFRecord format
 (You have to check the folder paths in the scripts.
 Might be that there are some absolute paths you have to adjust).

 When the script finishes you will find several TFRecord files created: